MinicraftPlus/minicraft-plus-revived/README.md

 * Mob Spawners (with loot chests)
 * expanded storyline; 4th dungeon level, and Second Boss
 * Bigger/Resizable screen size
+* Key Binding customization, so you can change the key controls.

 That's all I can remember right now; you can find a more comprehensive list in [this minecraft forum post](http://www.minecraftforum.net/forums/off-topic/general-gaming/452036-v1-6-minicraft-plus).
 Be aware however, that it's old; it's from many years ago before the project was abandoned.